nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Adding a lesson: `ladd`

-Adds a lesson to the specified student in TAB.
+Adds a lesson to the specified student in TAB, provided you do not have any other lessons scheduled at that time.

 Format: `ladd INDEX [recurring/[END_DATE]] date/dd MMM yyyy time/HHmm-HHmm subject/SUBJECT rates/LESSON_RATES [hw/HOMEWORK]…​`